noeliarico/web/content/authors/admin/_index.md

 ---
-bio: Currently studying a PhD in Computer Science at the University of Oviedo matter.
+bio: PhD in Artificial Intelligence at the University of Oviedo matter.
 education:
   courses:
+  - course: PhD in Artificial Intelligence
+    institution: University of Oviedo
+    year: 2022
   - course: MSc in Research in Artificial Intelligence
     institution: International University Menéndez Pelayo
     year: 2018